 - If any step in a story (that is, any test function in the suite) fails:

 - Write code to implement the functionality in the corresponding story.

 Running the functional test

 First, I’m going to explain to you how to run the functional test.
-You don’t need to do this right now, but I wanted to explain how it works and what it will look like, so that when you run it later in the unit, you will understand how it’s supposed to work.
+You don’t need to do this right now, but I want to explain how it works and what it will look like, so that when you run it later in the tutorial, you understand how it’s supposed to work.

-To run the functional test, you must pull the source code from GitHub.
+To run the functional test, pull the source code from GitHub.

 When the output looks like this, you’re done: